 But the truth of the matter is, none of that should matter.
 What should matter to a seller is your ability to purchase and close on the home.
-Sending a cover letter that explains your financial and credit worthiness, along with an explanation of the terms you are submitting, could be meaningful to the seller’s decision to accept your offer.
-In a multiple offer situation, let’s make it easier on the listing agent to receive, digest and present your offer to the sellers.
+Sending a cover letter that explains your financial and creditworthiness, along with an explanation of the terms you are submitting, could be meaningful to the seller’s decision to accept your offer.
+In a multiple offer situation, let’s make it easier for the listing agent to receive, digest, and present your offer to the sellers.

 3. Seller Closing Costs Credit

 Next, if your financial situation allows, especially if you are financing, offer to pay a portion of the Seller's Closing Costs, instead of paying above appraisal value.
 This would contribute more money to the bottom line of the seller.
 When the price goes up so do all the costs of selling your home, including but not limited to commissions, title fees, insurance, and taxes.
 Whereas a cash contribution back to the seller is real money.

 Our team would be happy to walk you through a seller net sheet for the offer price including a cash credit back to the seller versus that same dollar amount on top of the list price.
 The difference will speak for itself.
 The reality is that it costs the buyer the same total amount, but how we apply those funds, can have a huge impact on the seller’s net equity.

 4. Offer a Closing Guarantee